codegallivant/cryptonite-taskphase/overthewire/writeup.md

 Switch to the other terminal using ``Ctrl+A``>``Ctrl+A``.

 #### References
-googled how to open new terminal in ssh googled sending messages via netcat man netcat
+- stackoverflow - how to open new terminal in ssh
+- stackoverflow - sending messages via netcat
+- man netcat

 #### Screenshots
 1. ![image](https://github.com/codegallivant/cryptonite-taskphase/assets/27366422/dbc1ff06-2b95-4974-bd9d-b37ac78ba859)